rails-sqlserver/tiny_tds/README.md

 ## Compiling Gems for Windows

-For the convenience of Windows users, TinyTDS ships pre-compiled for Ruby 1.9.3, 2.0, 2.1 and 2.2 on Windows.
+For the convenience of Windows users, TinyTDS ships pre-compiled gems for Ruby 1.9.3, 2.0, 2.1 and 2.2 on Windows.
 In order to generate these gems, [rake-compiler-dock](https://github.com/rake-compiler/rake-compiler-dock) is used.
-This project provides a [Docker image](https://registry.hub.docker.com/u/larskanis/rake-compiler-dock/) with rvm, cross-compilers and a number of different target versions of ruby.
+This project provides a [Docker image](https://registry.hub.docker.com/u/larskanis/rake-compiler-dock/) with rvm, cross-compilers and a number of different target versions of Ruby.

-Run the following rake task to compile the gem for Windows.
+Run the following rake task to compile the gems for Windows.
 This will check the availability of [Docker](https://www.docker.com/) (and boot2docker on Windows or OS-X) and will give some advice for download and installation.
 When docker is running, it will download the docker image (once-only) and start the build:

 ```
 $ rake gem:windows
 ```

-The compiled gems will exist in `./pkg/`.
+The compiled gems will exist in `./pkg` directory.

 ## Development & Testing